 The seminar will focus on a topic appropriate to the participants.
 May be repeated for credit with each change in title.

-Student Mentor-Business.
-391.
+391. Student Mentor-Business.

 Satisfactory evaluation in Student Mentor 291 for two semesters and attendance at a total of three training sessions (assisting with one), prerequisite.
+May be taken two semesters for credit on a graded basis.